How to protect your Mac against oRAT malware

 How to prevent infecting a Mac with backdoors

-Fortunately, CleanMyMac X doesn’t only protect against oRAT, but also many other backdoor malware.
+Fortunately, CleanMyMac X doesn’t only protect against oRAT, but the app also removes many other backdoor malware.
 These are all particularly dangerous because they don’t lock down your computer and slow its performance, making it hard to tell if your Mac has been infected.

-Getting into the habit of regularly scanning your Mac, will help you catch malware before they can do any significant amount of damage.
+Getting into the habit of regularly scanning your Mac will help you catch malware before it can do any significant amount of damage.

-Plus, CleanMyMac X’s dashboard tool can monitor the files you download in real-time.
+Plus, CleanMyMac X’s Menu app can monitor the files you download in real-time.
 Here’s how you can make sure you have that feature enabled: